Updated: Feb 4

-Lidl Spain PR director, Arantxa Conde, pointed out during the presentation that this year the Deluxe range, which has more than 350 SKUs, is a new 'commitment' for national suppliers at Christmas at affordable prices, since its ranges from 0.99 to 18.99 euros (US$1.21 - 23.12) (see here for more on Private Label Brand development).
+Lidl Spain PR director, Arantxa Conde, pointed out during the presentation that this year the Lidl private label Deluxe range, which has more than 350 SKUs, is a new 'commitment' for national suppliers at Christmas at affordable prices, since its ranges from 0.99 to 18.99 euros (US$1.21 - 23.12) (see here for more on Private Label Brand development).

 In addition, Lidl is committed to Spanish products to export them to other countries where the discount chain is present in Europe and US.
 'We want to offer the best products and give them the prominence they deserve not only in Spain, but we are committed to take these products to other countries,' he said.

 In this way, in the last 10 years, Lidl has exported products from the Spanish Deluxe Christmas range to 30 countries in Europe and in more than 1,000 stores worth 50 million Euros (US$61mio).
 Thus, a total of 25 million nougat tables have been brought to the rest of the continent, amount other Spanish products in the last decade.

 Lidl stands out for being the retail chain with the highest volume of purchases from small suppliers and for having a large number of regional references.
 In total, Lidl's Spanish purchase volume amounts to more than €4.6Bn euros (US$5.6Bn).